Welcome

 feel irritated and discouraged that we are not perfect, that we are not strong enough,

-that we feel "weak," that we are often anxious.
-So it is that when we are most in need of
+that we feel "weak," or that we so often feel anxious.
+And so it is that when we are most in need of

 support and understanding in a

-painful moment, we are more likely instead to kick ourselves
+painful moment, we are all too likely to instead kick ourselves

 Yet our healing comes through our being able to meet ourselves in a